 As an EIT-Labelled programme, the AMIR Master integrates high-level training on entrepreneurship and innovation into its curriculum, giving students the skills that they need to become game-changers in the recycling sector.

-- The University of Bordeaux works closely with the incubator ‘IRA’ and with the technology transfer organisation ‘AST’.
+The University of Bordeaux works closely with the incubator ‘IRA’ and with the technology transfer organization ‘AST’.
 These are open to AMIR students and interact closely with the university’s laboratories, in which all AMIR students spend 8 weeks during internships.

 Professional profiles after graduation

 "I chose the study the AMIR master to broaden the scope of my studies into Chemistry which allows me to have an understanding of how materials can be manipulated for the benefit of society.
 Upon graduation I aim to use my chemical and physical matter knowledge to begin a career in sustainability R&D." - Ben, AMIR student from the UK.

 Interested in the full value chain of raw materials?

 Keen to make a difference in confronting the challenges surrounding waste, and to contribute to the development of sustainable solutions to these challenges?

 Motivated to spend time working with top companies and research organizations in the recycling sector?

 Driven to become an entrepreneur or intrapreneur who makes innovation happen?

 Then the AMIR programme could be for you!